smgorelik/RansomSimulator/README.md

 PS> IEX (New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/smgorelik/RansomSimulator/main/Invoke-RansomSIM.ps1");Invoke-RansomSIM -Mode Decrypt -Path 'C:\Users\tester\Documents\Test';

 # Bonus
-An autoIt script - you may compile it to an executable using Aut2Exe, or execute it using the interpreter
+An autoIt script - you may compile it to an executable using Aut2Exe, or execute it using the interpreter (encrypts only .doc files)

 **Example:**